-A wide variety of local organisations have been supported and the sum of £67,128 (£53,030) was awarded to 17 (14) groups.
+A wide variety of local organisations have been supported and the sum of £83,578 (£67,128) was awarded to 20 (17) groups.
 In order to be considered, groups applying for assistance must provide benefit to local residents and be consistent with the aims and objectives of the Charity.
 The grants provided to organisations can be a very efficient means of assisting a large number of people, especially in the current economic climate.

 Grants in excess of £1,500 are detailed in the financial accounts.
-The Trustees were pleased to provide a grant of £20,000 to Heart of England MENCAP to enable a specialist lift to be installed in their newly refurbished respite care home in Evesham.
-Further funding was also provided to South Worcestershire Citizens Advice Bureau for their Welfare Rights Casework project.

-A grant of £33,000 was awarded to the Evesham Volunteer Centre during 2010/11 for their project to promote the independence of pensioners in their own homes.
-The grant is payable over a three year period and the Volunteer Centre have continued to meet the agreed criteria for receipt of the grant.
+The Trustees were pleased to provide a grant of £30,000 to the Evesham Volunteer Centre for their project to promote the independence of pensioners in their own homes.
+The grant is payable over a three year period and the Volunteer Centre have to meet set criteria before payment can be made.
+The Charity also continued to support the South Worcestershire Citizens Advice Bureau and their Welfare Rights Casework project which provided specialist assistance to those living within the Charity's beneficial area.